 For a project to be considered a success, it’s necessary that

 - it delivers on the requirements and scope

 - its execution quality is of a high standard

 Hence, project cost management is one of the key pillars of project management and is relevant regardless of the domain, be it manufacturing, retail, technology, construction and so on.
 It helps to create a financial baseline against which project managers can benchmark the current status of their project costs and realign the direction if needed.

 See how EcoSys can help you achieve Total Cost Management

 Why is Project Cost Management Important?

 The importance of cost management is easy to understand.
 To take a simple, real-life example, if you decide to build a house, the first thing to do is set the budget.
 When you have a sense of how much to spend on the project, the next step is to divide the high-level budget into expenses for sub-tasks and smaller line items.

-The budget will determine critical decision points such as: which designer to hire—a high-end one who will construct and deliver the project end-to-end, or someone who can help with a few elements and be able to work for a smaller budget?
-How many stories should the house have?
+The budget will determine critical decision points such as: which designer to hire — someone who will construct and deliver the project end-to-end, or someone who can help with a few elements and be able to work for a smaller budget?
+How many stories should the structure have?
 What quality of materials should be used?